Multicultural Lesson Plans and Resources

 Many resources for African-American history including a Teacher Toolkit for Grades K-12.
 See also Black History Pages.

-Lessons to Celebrate Black History Month
+Celebrate Black History Month

 From Education World.